Comprehensive Hereditary Cancer Risk Asessment

 At our state-of-the-art, CLIA certified and COLA accredited facility we perform Next Generation Sequencing (NGS) based screening for mutations known to affect an individual’s risk of developing hereditary cancer.
 Results from the PREDICT™ test enable the physician to make better informed treatment decisions.

 LabSolutions is pleased to offer its clients a comprehensive suite of genetic tests, allowing the physicians we serve to provide truly personalized healthcare.
-Coupling the latest in laboratory technologies with highly trained genomic scientists and counselors keeps our clients cutting edge.
-Next Generation Sequencing (NGS) based screening for mutations known to effect an individual’s risk of developing hereditary cancer is performed at our state-of-the-art, CLIA certified and COLA accredited facility.
-PREDICT™ test results, along with a treating provider’s expertise, are used to make better informed treatment and/or monitoring decisions.
+Coupling the latest in laboratory technologies with highly trained genomic scientists and counselors keeps our clients on the cutting edge of molecular science.
+Next Generation Sequencing (NGS) based screening for mutations known to affect an individual’s risk of developing hereditary cancer is performed at our state-of-the-art, CLIA certified and COLA accredited facility.
+PREDICT™ test results, along with an ordering and treating provider’s expertise, are used to make better informed clinical decisions.

 Hereditary or Predisposition Cancer Genomics

-Some people inherit mutation(s) in the germline, allowing for the mutations to be passed on.
+Some people inherit mutation(s) in the germline, allowing for the mutations to be passed on from their parents and to their children.
 There are two classes of cellular genes: oncogenes and tumor suppressor genes.
 Often, multiple genetic mutations in a single individual are responsible for the development of hereditary cancers.

 Cancer is a disorder in which the normal control of cell growth is lost, causing abnormal proliferation of the affected cells.
 Inherited genetic mutations may increase a patient’s risk of developing cancer through numerous mechanisms, depending on the aberrant functions of the mutated parent gene.
-Mutations in genes involved in mismatched repair of damaged DNA are particularly susceptible to a higher cancer risk.
+Mutations in genes involved in mismatched repair of damaged DNA are particularly likely to lead to a higher cancer risk.

 COMMON HEREDITARY CANCERS AND CANCER SYNDROMES